 Typical residential solar panel dimensions today are about 65 inches by 39 inches, or 5.4 feet by 3.25 feet, with some variation among manufacturers.
 SunPower panels are 61.3 inches by 41.2 inches.

 These dimensions have remained more or less unchanged for decades, but the efficiency and output from that same footprint have changed dramatically for the better.
 In addition, SunPower designs entire systems to have virtually no gaps between panels and uses invisible framing and mounting hardware to keep the rooftop footprint as tight, efficient and attractive as possible.

-Our systems are designed to have a useful life of 40 years or more.* For more information about solar panel durability and performance, check out this report on solar system useful life field tests performed on SunPower® systems vs. conventional panels.
+Our systems are designed to have a useful life of 40 years or more.* For more information about solar panel durability and performance, email [email protected] to request a report on solar system useful life field tests performed on SunPower® systems vs. conventional panels.

 Your current monthly energy use and the size of your system will determine your actual savings amount.
 And with little or no startup costs*, systems can start paying for themselves immediately.
 Savings will vary based on several factors, including system size, performance, your household's average energy usage as well as any applicable solar credits, tax incentives, and current solar energy buyback (net metering) rates offered by your utility company.
 A detailed calculation of your potential return on investment (ROI) will be provided by SunPower during your solar evaluation.
 Get more information about what goes into calculating home solar panel system costs and other important solar energy questions to ask your installer.